kevoreilly/CAPEv2/docs/book/src/development/development_notes.rst

 Release Versioning
 ==================

-Cuckoo releases are named using three numbers separated by dots, such as 1.2.3, where the first number is the release, the second number is the major version, the third number is the bugfix version.
+CAPE releases are named using three numbers separated by dots, such as 1.2.3, where the first number is the release, the second number is the major version, the third number is the bugfix version.
 The testing stage from git ends with "-beta" and development stage with "-dev".